akamai/cli-firewall/README.md

 # cli-firewall
-Provides a way to interact with your Certificate Provisioning System via Open APIs and without manually having to go into the Luna Portal.
-Provides various functionality such as viewing current certificates, current status, certificate details, and the ability to update certificates and audit them.
+Provides a way to interact with firewall and siteshield related information via Open APIs and without manually having to go into the Luna Portal.
+Provides various functionality such as viewing firewall rules services, listing subscriptions, siteshield maps, CIDR blocks and acknowledge siteshield map updates.

 ## Local Install
 * Python 3+